Gagniuc/PromKappa-2.0-makes-Objective-Digital-Stains/README.md

 - <kbd>MSCOMCTL.OCX</kbd>
 - <kbd>COMDLG32.OCX</kbd>

-However, if you install <kbd>Visual Basic 6.0</kbd> from the <kbd>Visual Studio 6.0</kbd> package, then all dependency files will be present on your system anyway.
+However, if you install <kbd>Visual Basic 6.0</kbd> from the <kbd>Visual Studio 6.0</kbd> package, then all dependency files will be present on your system by default.

 # :file_folder: Implementations - other
 The Objective Digital Stains are also implemented in two scripting languages, from which an entire customised application can be made.